briandrum/codes.forchagrin.com/_chapters/chapter-335-licensing-accidents.md

 ## 335.05   Wrongful entrustment of a motor vehicle

-1. _(a)_ No person shall permit a motor vehicle owned by the person or under the person’s control to be driven by another if any of the following apply:
+1. _(a)_ No person shall permit a motor vehicle owned by the person or under the person's control to be driven by another if any of the following apply:

-    1. _(1)_ The offender knows or has reasonable cause to believe that the other person does not have a valid driver’s or commercial driver’s license or permit or valid nonresident driving privileges.
+    1. _(1)_ The offender knows or has reasonable cause to believe that the other person does not have a valid driver's or commercial driver's license or permit or valid nonresident driving privileges.

-    2. _(2)_ The offender knows or has reasonable cause to believe that the other person’s driver’s or commercial driver’s license or permit or nonresident operating privileges have been suspended or canceled under Ohio R.C.
+    2. _(2)_ The offender knows or has reasonable cause to believe that the other person's driver's or commercial driver's license or permit or nonresident operating privileges have been suspended or canceled under Ohio R.C.
 Chapter 4510, or any other provision of the Ohio Revised Code or this Traffic Code.

-    3. _(3)_ The offender knows or has reasonable cause to believe that the other person’s act of driving the motor vehicle would violate any prohibition contained in Ohio R.C.
+    3. _(3)_ The offender knows or has reasonable cause to believe that the other person's act of driving the motor vehicle would violate any prohibition contained in Ohio R.C.
 Chapter 4509.

-    4. _(4)_ The offender knows or has reasonable cause to believe that the other person’s act of driving would violate Ohio R.C.
+    4. _(4)_ The offender knows or has reasonable cause to believe that the other person's act of driving would violate Ohio R.C.
 4511.19 or any substantially equivalent municipal ordinance.

     5. _(5)_ The offender knows or has reasonable cause to believe that the